-GASFI is registered as a Non-stock, Non-profit organization with the Securities and Exchange Commission of the Philippines and the Bureau of Internal Revenue.
+The Foundation is registered as a non-stock, non-profit organization with the Securities and Exchange Commission and the Bureau of Internal Revenue of the Philippines.

 Our vision is to promote a Nation reading at bedtime twenty minutes daily.